Homepage

 Heritage languages in the UK

-I am currently PI on a British Academy Project (Co-I Ioanna Sitaridou, University of Cambridge) on ‘Argument expression in UK heritage Portuguese’.
+I was recently PI on a British Academy/Leverhulme Small Research Grant (Co-I Ioanna Sitaridou, University of Cambridge) on ‘Argument expression in UK heritage Portuguese’.
 The project considers the use and acceptance of different kinds of subject and object pronouns in heritage Portuguese speakers based in London and and the East of England.
-Alfie Vaughan (QMUL) and Nathan Leach (University of Oxford) are collaborating as Research Assistants.
-We’re still collecting data so nothing to report at present but watch this space…
+A paper is in preparation…

 Pedagogical linguistics

 Finally, with Alice Corr (Birmingham), Anna Havinga (Bristol) Jonathan Kasstan (Westminster) and Norma Schifano (Birmingham), I lead the Linguistics in Modern Foreign Languages (MFL) project, which aims to promote linguistics as a component of MFL in schools.
 We have received funding for this from the AHRC Open World Research Initiative initiative via Language Acts and World Making, PhilSoc and a Bristol University ESRC Impact Accelerator grant (to Anna Havinga).
 A position piece about a place for linguistics in UK A-levels was published jointly in Languages, Society and Policy and Impact: Journal of the Chartered College of Teaching.
-You can find the paper summarising our first study in Modern Languages Open.
+You can find the paper summarising our first study in Modern Languages Open and one summarising our second study in the British Educational Research Journal.

-Other things I am interested in and always thinking about are: subjecthood in Romance languages, word order, extraction restrictions, case and agreement, restructuring and micro-variation across Romance languages.
+Other things I am interested in and always thinking about are: subjecthood, (partial) control, word order, extraction restrictions, case and agreement, restructuring and micro-variation across Romance languages.

 I’d be very happy to hear from you in you are interested in any of the above projects or if you are a student interested in studying something syntax-related at Newcastle University, UK, or a student/academic interested in visiting us.
 We have a beautiful campus in the centre of Newcastle, come and see!